About WAPCA

 WAPCA's Founder

-West African Primate Conservation Action (WAPCA) was founded in 2001 by Heidelberg Zoo, Germany, which was then established as a local Non-Governmental Organisation (NGO) in Ghana in 2007 and continues to manage it.
+West African Primate Conservation Action (WAPCA) was founded in 2001 by Heidelberg Zoo, Germany.
+In 2007 it was established as a local Non-Governmental Organisation (NGO) in Ghana, which Heidelberg Zoo continues to manage.

-WAPCA focuses on working towards the conservation and protection of:
+WAPCA works towards the conservation and protection of:

 These species are categorised according to the Red List of Threatened Species published by the International Union for Conservation of Nature (IUCN).